TechAtNYU/tech-nyu-site/src/public/scripts/bower_components/skrollr/README.md

 <div data-0="background-image:!url(kitten1.jpg);" data-100="background-image:!url(kitten2.jpg)"></div>
 ```

-**Note:** The values for both keyframes (at least the if they contain a number) need to be prefixed if you want to avoid skrollr throwing an exception at you!
+**Note:** The values for both keyframes (if they contain a number) need to be prefixed if you want to avoid skrollr throwing an exception at you!

 Limitations
 -----